hughperkins/securewebcmd/README.md

 * you can kill the job by clicking 'kill' button next to the running job, in the 'History' section
 * you can view the results for any job, current or past, by clicking the 'Results' button, next to the job, in the 'History' section

+## What if I launch a task while another is already running?

+* it will be queued
+* it will start once the running task finishes, or if you kill the currently running task

 ## server-side options

 ### How to set options